siv3sh/Multilingual_DOC_BOT/README.md

 - Search inside the glossary expander to jump to relevant terminology quickly.

 ### Code-mixed queries
+- **Translations** – set “Display answers in” from the sidebar; press *Translate last answer* to view the response in the desired language without altering the original chat log.
 - Latin-script queries are analysed for non-English content.
 - When transliteration improves retrieval quality, the UI notes that a transliterated variant was used.